isomerpages/pa-cdcvouchers-r/_residents/Get Started.md

 [![Cover banner cdcv2023](/images/Cover%20Banner%20No%20Text.png)](https://go.gov.sg/cdcv)

-From May 2022, every Singaporean household will receive another $100 in CDC Vouchers to help in daily expenses as part of the Household Support Package.
-This is in addition to the $100 in CDC Vouchers that every Singaporean household is eligible for, announced in Budget 2021.
-These CDC Vouchers can be used to purchase goods and services at participating heartland merchants and hawkers.
+In January 2023, every Singaporean household will receive a total of $300 worth of CDC Vouchers, comprising the $200 CDC Vouchers announced at Budget 2022 under the Assurance Package for GST and the additional $100 CDC Vouchers under the October 2022 Cost Of Living Support Package.

  Only one household member with a Singpass account needs to claim the vouchers on behalf of the entire household.
 Visit <a href="https://go.gov.sg/cdcv" target="redeemsg"><strong>go.gov.sg/cdcv</strong></a>, select CDC Vouchers Scheme 2022, and login with Singpass to claim the vouchers.